rseng/rse/docs/_docs/getting-started/commands.md

 Make sure the directory does not exist the first time you export!
 For times after that, only the inner `_software` collection will be updated with your current software database.
+If you'd like a complete tutorial for deploying a static web interface (that automatically updates itself from your sheet) see the [rse-jekyll-web](https://github.com/rseng/rse-jekyll-web) repository, where the README provides instructions with to deploy a web interface akin to [rseng/web](https://github.com/rseng/web).

 <a id="import">
 ## Import